FDio/csit/docs/report/introduction/methodology_ipsec_on_intel_qat.rst

 IPSec on Intel QAT
 ------------------

-VPP IPSec performance tests are using DPDK cryptodev device driver in combination with HW cryptodev devices - Intel QAT 8950 50G - present in LF FD.io physical testbeds.
+VPP IPSec performance tests use the DPDK cryptodev device driver in combination with HW cryptodev devices - Intel QAT 8950 50G - present in LF FD.io physical testbeds.
 DPDK cryptodev can be used for all IPSec data plane functions supported by VPP.